Ghost patrol: The scariest things cops have seen on the beat

 One time checking the cemetery I spotted something that looked like a cat walking on its hind legs.
 I watched it walk approximately 10 feet between headstones and lost sight of it.
 I rushed over to the area in my patrol car turning on my spotlight, alley lights and takedown lights.
 Couldn't find a thing but a track through the dew on the grass that dead-ended at a headstone.
 To this day I can remember how it moved and its outline in my binoculars.
 Creepy.
 I'm an avid hunter and I’ve done plenty of hunting at night.
 I am very familiar with all the animals in my neck of the woods and I have never seen anything like it. — Arthur Rigsby

-Several years back, me and my partner were looking for a kidnapping suspect in some abandoned houses.
+Several years back, my partner and I were looking for a kidnapping suspect in some abandoned houses.
 Around 0330 we go to check a house in a very rural and remote part of the county.
-The house is extremely large and creepy looking.
+The house is extremely large and creepy-looking.
 We make entry and find the inside of this house is like something out of Tim Burton's nightmare.
 There are walls going halfway up and stopping.
 There were doorways barely big enough to stick your head through and opening up into massive empty rooms.
 Every time we thought we'd made it to the top floor, we'd find another staircase leading up.
 Finally, we make it to the attic and find all kinds of crazy stuff drawn on the walls.
 Needless to say, we finished clearing the house and got out of there. — Kevin Thompson

 I responded to a suicide as the co-lead detective.
 A male had hung himself in the tree in the backyard.
 We checked the residence and it was locked with a deadbolt thrown on both entry/egress doors.
 I called for entry tools and a supervisor for a breach because the decedent’s girlfriend was not accounted for and they lived together (possible murder/suicide).